MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules.md

 Certain software applications may allow other code to run by design.
 Such applications should be blocked by your Windows Defender Application Control policy.
 In addition, when an application version is upgraded to fix a security vulnerability or potential Windows Defender Application Control bypass, you should add *deny* rules to your application control policies for that application’s previous, less secure versions.

 Microsoft recommends that you install the latest security updates.
-The June 2017 Windows updates resolve several issues in PowerShell modules that allowed an attacker to bypass Windows Defender Application Control.
+For example, updates help resolve several issues in PowerShell modules that allowed an attacker to bypass Windows Defender Application Control.
 These modules can't be blocked by name or version, and therefore must be blocked by their corresponding hashes.

-For October 2017, we're announcing an update to system.management.automation.dll in which we're revoking older versions by hash values, instead of version rules.
+As of October 2017, system.management.automation.dll is updated to revoke earlier versions by hash values, instead of version rules.

 Microsoft recommends that you block the following Microsoft-signed applications and PowerShell files by merging the following policy into your existing policy to add these deny rules using the Merge-CIPolicy cmdlet.
-Beginning with the March 2019 quality update, each version of Windows requires blocking a specific version of the following files:
+As of March 2019, each version of Windows requires blocking a specific version of the following files:

 - msxml3.dll
 - msxml6.dll